 What is the Backyard Bat Survey?

-In this project, museum scientists partner residents in under-studied neighborhoods to track and record bat activities for the first large-scale study of bat habitat usage in urban and suburban habitats.
+In this project, museum scientists partner with residents in understudied neighborhoods to track and record bat activities for the first large-scale study of bat habitat usage in urban and suburban habitats.

 Bats play an important role in the world’s ecosystems as seed dispersers, pollinators, and as efficient and successful insectivores, keeping insect numbers at sustainable levels.
 In Southern California, the majority of bat species are insectivorous and are effective in pest control.
 Bat colonies eat millions of insects a night, keeping vectors of disease (e.g., mosquitoes) under control and saving the agricultural industry billions of dollars a year in pesticide costs and crop damage.
 Bats also act as indicators of environmental health.
 For instance, species like the hoary bat only roost in foliage, allowing their presence or absence in an area to act as a sign of habitat quality.
 Most bat species are intolerant of urbanization, though 16 known bat species persist in the L.A. area, thanks to special habitat modifications that allow roosting and foraging.
 Previous local studies focused on large urban wilderness areas, and little is known about bat habitat use of the urban core.
 In addition to filling major data gaps for the L.A. area, the data collected in this project will be incorporated into the Bat Acoustic Monitoring Portal (BatAMP), providing insights for the broader bat research community to develop an improved understanding of seasonal and migratory patterns across North America.